 Avg: 2.3 from 4 votes

-|Type:||Trad, 230 ft, 2 pitches|
+|Type:||Trad, 230 ft (70 m), 2 pitches|

 |FA:||Ed Webster & Kathryn Rogers Sept 1981|

 |Admins:||Jay Knower, M Sprague, lee hansche, Jeffrey LeCours, Jonathan Steitzer, Robert Hall|

 APPROACH: Follow directions towards Road to Lhasa, but cut across the woods to a descending ramp with fixed rope (pass the start of What's Up Yankee's "ugly" corner) and make a 4-5 ft descent down a slab, then hike up and left 20-25 ft gaining the ledge at the base of Birthday Brushings and 25-30 ft left, the start of Lucky Charms.
 [See Topo of base area of this part of the cliff posted to Lucky Charms]

 START- On a ledge about 40 feet left of the black corner of "What's Up Yankee?", or about 50-60 feet right of, and about 30 ft higher than, the start of "Pillars of Dickulese".
 There’s a small maple tree about 15-20 ft up the climb.
 (See photo, and/or Topo, of the LEFT Side Area.)

 DESCRIPTION: Very nice, varied climbing.
 The first 30-40 ft of this section of the cliff is much like that of the Bonsai-Sub-Slab, in that it is steep enough to not be "just friction slab".
 The "Direct" variation on P1 has moves similar to those of Cruise Control & Perfect Wave.